 Another building with an interesting history is the Peninsula Hotel at the junction of Nathan and Salisbury Roads in Tsim Sha Tsui, Kowloon.

-Since its opening in 1928, the Peninsula Hotel has been a Hong Kong landmark and the social hub in Kowloon for the artistic and highbrow types.
+Since opening in 1928, the Peninsula Hotel has been a Hong Kong landmark and the social hub in Kowloon for the artistic and highbrow types.
 On Christmas Day in 1941, Hong Kong’s colonial governor, Sir Mark Aitchison Young walked into the Peninsula Hotel to the third floor and surrendered to the Japanese, whose headquarters were on the same floor.
 For his efforts, the Governor was “imprisoned” in one of the Hotel Suites before he was sent to prison in Shanghai.
-For the remainder of WWII, the Japanese used the Hotel as their headquarters re-naming it the Toa Hotel.
+For the remainder of WWII, the Japanese used the Hotel as their headquarters re-naming it The Toa Hotel.
 When Japan was defeated and the colony of Hong Kong was restored to British rule, the Hotel was reinstated as The Peninsula.

-Hong Kong is a city brimming with cultural experiences, with each visit, I uncover a few more.
+Hong Kong is a city brimming with cultural experiences.
+With each visit, I uncover a few more.

-These few places piqued my interest in history and love of writing.
+The Peninsula Hotel and the FCC piqued my interest in history and love of writing.

 What are your favourite places to visit in Hong Kong?